Orson Welles Great Mysteries

 Orson Welles Great Mysteries is a British television series originally transmitted between 1973 and 1974, produced by Anglia Television for the ITV network.

 The series is an anthology of mystery stories.
 Each episode is introduced by Orson Welles, the only regular actor in the series, whose appearances were confined to the introductory and closing sequences.
 In the opening titles, Welles appears shown in silhouette walking through a hallway towards the camera, smoking a cigar and outfitted in a broad-brimmed hat and a huge cloak.
 When he actually appears on-screen to introduce the episodes, his face is all that is shown, in extreme close-up and very low lighting.

-Episodes were directed by Alan Gibson, Peter Sykes, Peter Sasdy, Philip Saville, James Ferman and Alan Cooke.
-The framing sequences featuring Orson Welles were written by Welles and filmed by Gary Graver.
-The theme music for the series was composed by John Barry.